antmicro/kenning-pipeline-manager/docs/source/specification-format.md

 ```

 The interface group called `1` consists of three ranges of interfaces: `1[1]`, interfaces `1[3], 1[4], ..., 1[14]` and `1[35], 1[36], ..., 1[47]`.

-### Subgraphs

-List of graphs defined using `subgraphs` array.
-Each object represents a single subgraph that consists of regular nodes and connections.
-The format of the subgraph is described in [Subgraphs](./dataflow-format.md#subgraphs) section.

 ## Example